 For the 60’s suit look, men used to wear a proper suit in dull or muted colors such as grey, blue, brown, etc. In the ’60s, men used to wear a suit that was not too skinny.

 For completing the outfit men used to wear a plain white shirt with a plain skinny tie.
 For making the look more classy they added cufflinks too.

 If they desired a little fancy look they used to add a tie clip to the tie.
 And then last but not least, here comes their wool trench coat to wrap up this outfit look.

 Is it the weekend yet?
 Everyone is always excited about the weekend but Did you know how men used to dress up on their weekends in the earlier ’60s?
 No right?

 For the weekend outfit look, they used to replace their suits and tuxedos with cardigan sweaters.
-Even on the weekend, they used to create a semi-formal attire by not wearing the tie.
+Even on the weekend, they used to create semi-formal attire by not wearing ties.

 They used to add a polo shirt instead of a dress shirt.
 For bottoms, they wore trousers of solid color with slip-on loafer shoes.